 Out of habit, I’ve frequently glanced down beside my writing desk to gaze as her peaceful, curled body while she napped near my feet but, instead, am assaulted by a bare wood floor where her pink, heart-shaped pillow and blanket used to be.

 It takes mental exertion to walk past the garage door where she entered and exited through the doggie door without envisioning the hazy image of her triangular face through the thick, nose-smudged acrylic flap.

 I look through the glass door in the breakfast room, waiting for her face to appear to indicate she’s finished her business out in the grass and is ready to be let back inside.

 I see her on the front porch — Dottie’s porch — a sleek black and white beauty.
 Symmetrical, well-defined lines, and perfect paws.
-A visual delight to passers by.
-Those classic triangular ears that crowned her bright brow perpetually perked.

 When I pass by her formerly designated eating area, I still step around her food and water bowl for fear of crushing dry dog food beneath my feet or slipping on dribbles of water after she lapped.

 During a phone conversation the other day with one of my brothers I shared how very difficult this has been.

 “I just can’t wrap my brain around the fact that I made the proactive decision—although a right one—to call to a mobile vet to come to my house so she could inject a lethal substance into my dog’s body in order that her heart would stop.”

 The weight of that reality sucks air from my lungs.